-UC Santa Cruz continues to utilize Holistic Review (HR).
+The comprehensive review process for the 2019 entering class at Santa Cruz was similar to the prior cycle.
+Santa Cruz continues to utilize Holistic Review (HR).
 Implemented on our campus in 2012, the HR policy has continued to evolve to meet admission goals and outcomes sought by UCSC faculty.
 Since the fall 2015 cycle, all applicants are scored by UCSC readers.
 We use a scale of 1 (the top applicants) to 5, with additional scores of 4.5 and deny.

-HR uses multiple measures to assess whether potential students exhibit the qualities necessary to succeed academically and graduate in a timely fashion as well as demonstrate the promise of making a positive contribution to the UCSC community.
-The holistic approach employs a thorough review of each application by professionally trained readers (both full-time admissions staff and seasonally-hired readers) who determine a single score that is reflective of an applicant's full spectrum of achievement, viewed in the context of his/her academic and personal opportunities.
+HR uses multiple measures to assess whether potential students exhibit the qualities necessary to succeed academically and graduate in a timely fashion as well as demonstrate the promise of making a positive contribution to the Santa Cruz community.
+The holistic approach employs a thorough review of each application by professionally-trained readers (both full-time admissions staff and seasonally-hired readers) who determine a single score that is reflective of an applicant's full spectrum of achievement, viewed in the context of his/her academic and personal opportunities.
 International applications are read by senior readers trained in interpreting various international educational systems.
-Starting with fall 2017, the Committee on Admissions and Financial Aid (CAFA) made minor updates to the HR scoring rubric, including the addition of language that explicitly recognizes an applicant's potential to contribute actively to campus diversity goals based on their prior activities as well as those who have overcome significant personal challenges while still achieving an excellent academic record.
+In fall 2017, the campus's Committee on Admissions and Financial Aid (CAFA) made minor updates to the HR scoring rubric, including the addition of language that explicitly recognizes an applicant's potential to contribute actively to campus diversity goals based on their prior activities as well as those who have overcome significant personal challenges while still achieving an excellent academic record.